Tironflap/Tironflap/README.md

 - 👋 Hi, I’m @Tironflap
 - 👀 I’m interested in wriring code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning js
-- 📫 How to reach me: chat me in discord
+- 📫 How to reach me: chat me in telegram
-- 😄 Pronouns: яблоко
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: idk
+- ⚡ Fun fact: i like coding

 <!---
 Tironflap/Tironflap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.